 Bless the creators, O God of creation, who by their gifts make the world a more joyful and beautiful realm.
 Through their labours they teach us to see more clearly the truth around us.
 In their inspiration they call forth wonder and awe in our own living.
 In their hope and vision they remind us that life is holy.
 Bless all who create in your image, O God of creation.
 Pour your Spirit upon them that their hearts may sing and their works be fulfilling.
 Amen.

-4. Prayer for the Year of Mercy
+4. Pope Francis Prayer for Mercy